VisDunneRight/gd_benchmark_sets/notion_data/Benchmark datasets 64e0439269f9497799025562a4087ce1/Autonomous system network 96d24eb9c7f94ab6a6b38e6a3af816ae.md

 # Autonomous System Network

-Note: The 733-AS netowork is a subset of SNAP.
-We provide the link containing the original project, https://www.routeviews.org/routeviews/, and redirect to SNAP, https://snap.stanford.edu/data/as-733.html.
+Note: The 733-AS network is a subset of SNAP.
+We provide the link containing the original project, https://www.routeviews.org/routeviews/, and redirect to SNAP, https://snap.stanford.edu/data/as-733.html for the network data.
+In the dataset description they highlight how the graphs exhibit node and edge addition and deletion over time.
+Origin Notes: The data was originally part of the University of Oregon’s RouteViews project.
+It was then used by Jure Leskovec et al. and eventually stored in SNAP. graph features handled: dynamic, generic
 Graph features in papers: generic
 Originally found at: https://www.routeviews.org/routeviews/ https://snap.stanford.edu/data/as-733.html